Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 To learn more about this, and how best to protect yourself, skip to our section on whether VPNs can be tracked.

 EXPERT ADVICE: If you want to be more anonymous online, we recommend subscribing to a no-logs VPN service with an excellent security and privacy record.
-Our current top choice is Private Internet Access, which you can try for 30 days risk-free.
+Our current recommendation for privacy is Private Internet Access, which you can try for 30 days risk-free.

 What Does a VPN Actually Hide, and Who From?